Alexian Brothers Worldwide

 St. Alexius Province - Germany (Click to proceed to our German Brothers Official Website)

 This province has houses in Aachen, Siegburg, Elsdorf, Munster and Neuss.
 The Alexian Brothers operate psychiatric hospitals and general hospitals to provide treatment for addictions and neurologically ill, a home for physically and mentally handicapped psychiatric and neurological services, residential facilities for the elderly, rehabilitation, long-term care in group homes, and nursing homes, and a senior center for the elderly.
-In 1991 a new foundation was made in the Indian state of Kerala where there is now a flourishing house of formation and day clinic.

 The Alexian Brothers of Belgium